getodk/governance/TOOL-GOVERNANCE.md

 A tool that meets the above criteria, is willing to submit to the above requirements, and wishes to join ODK should submit a written application in the form of a public post to the Governance category on the ODK forum.
 The application should:

-- Use the `TAB` tag and clearly indicate the TAB as the recipient.
+- Use the `tab` tag and clearly indicate the TAB as the recipient.
 - Identify a sponsor – one person who will serve as the main point of contact.
 - Describe the tool’s purpose and history.
 - Explain why the tool wishes to join ODK.
 - Demonstrate how the tool meets all the above mandatory criteria and any of the recommended ones.

 Upon receipt of the application, the TAB will place it on the agenda of an upcoming meeting for discussion.
-The TAB has sole authority over the decision to accept or deny the application, and it may deny the application for any reason.
 The TAB will use its normal decision making processes to reach a decision and may request further input from the sponsor before doing so.

+If in favor of the project's joining, the TAB will officially recommend same to Get ODK Inc. Get ODK Inc. has final has final say on the addition of new tools to the project since it is the day-to-day manager and steward of the project and as such is ultimately responsible for maintaining the quality of the project and the ODK brand.

 The TAB will notify the sponsor via the forum topic once a decision has been reached.

 ## Departure/Archiving